roma-glushko/tango/readme.md

 Tango is a dependency-free command-line tool for analyzing access logs 💃

 Currently, work on this project is in progress.
-However, one release is ready to use 🎉
+However, a few pre-releases are ready available to use 🎉

 ## Installation